WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 NOT be used for E.164 numbers.
 Finally, RIPP can be used to place call to application services - such as a recorder - in which case the parameter would take the form of an RFC822 email address.

-* CJ - I think the target should just be in the URI - see examples

 The client MUST add an HTTP Identity header field.
 This header field is defined in Section XX as a new HTTP header field.
 Its contents MUST